popgendad/libpbwt/README.md

 ## Introduction

-The position Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
+The positional Burrows-Wheeler transform is an efficient method for haplotype storage and matching ([Durbin 2014](https://www.ncbi.nlm.nih.gov/pubmed/24413527)).
 The `libpbwt` library introduces a new file format for storing pbwt data, which is described below in the [pbwt file format](https://gitlab.com/evolgen/libpbwt#pbwt-file-format) subsection below.

 ## Installation